 In Year 2, students will be enrolled directly into a specialist area of study:

 - General Art and Design

 This allows in-depth development and relevant progression.
 You’ll create a portfolio to help secure a university place, apprenticeship or employment.

 Course code: C000290 / Q001716

-UAL Level 3 Extended Diploma in Art and Design.
+Pearson BTEC Extended Diploma in Art and Design: Creative Practice

 Choose to follow with a relevant degree course, an apprenticeship or employment.
-We offer foundation degrees in Fine Art Practice, Graphic Design, and a top-up degree in Art & Design.
-There are loads of future career paths to pursue, including: community art, textile/interior/product/graphic/set/ film/TV design, architecture, illustration, or more broad roles such as marketing.
+We offer foundation degrees in Fine Art Practice, Graphic Design, and a top-up degree in Art and Design.
+There are loads of future career paths to pursue, including:

 Students aged 16-18 don't have to pay tuition fees.
 If you are aged 19 or over, check out our Financial Help page for information on fees and funding!